fazidroid/touchHLE-XaView-fork/README.md

 -Working on fixes right now: Others versions not in the list, searching in web right now, if you can help with finding them, it will be cool

+[ ! ] Dont turn on network, it will make Asphalt 6 black screen freeze

 =More Asphalt 5 versions support: ❌

 ///